dmitry-ivanov/laravel-testing-tools/README.md

 #### `dontSeeInLogFile()`

-Check if the log file doesn't contain the specified content.
-Path is relative to the `storage/logs` folder.
+Assert that log file doesn't contain the given message.
+The path is relative to `storage/logs` folder:

 ```php
 $this->dontSeeInLogFile('example.log', 'Unexisting log message!');
 ```

-You can pass an array of unexpected content items:
+Also, you can pass an array of messages:

 ```php
 $this->dontSeeInLogFile('example.log', [